Non-Asymptotic and Second-Order Achievability Bounds for Coding With Side-Information: Introduction

-Our main motivation in this work is to derive tight finite blocklength bounds on the error probability (or probability of excess distortion).
+Our main motivation in this work is to derive tight non-asymptotic bounds on the error probabilities.
 We are also interested in second-order coding rates.
 The study of the asymptotic expansion of the logarithm of the maximum number codewords that are achievable for $n$ uses a channel with maximum error probability no larger than $\veps$ was first done by Strassen~\cite{strassen}.
 This was re-popularized in recent times by Kontoyiannis~\cite{Kot97}, Baron-Khojastepour-Baraniuk~\cite{Baron04b}, Hayashi~\cite{Hayashi08, Hayashi09}, and Polyanskiy-Poor-Verd\'u~\cite{PPV10} among others.
-Other notable works in this area include those by Nomura-Han~\cite{nomhan13} for resolvability, Kostina-Verd\'u~\cite{kost12} for lossy source coding and Wang-Ingber-Kochman~\cite{wang11} for joint source channel coding.
 Second-order analysis for network information theory problems were considered in Tan and Kosut~\cite{TK12} as well as other authors~\cite{Huang12, Mol12, nomura, haim12}.
-However, this is the first work that considers second-order rates for problems with side-information that are not straightforward extensions of other known results.
+However, this is the first work that considers second-order rates for problems with side-information.